devsjc/blog/content/20231202-the-complete-guide-to-pyproject-toml.md

 *Just looking for a `pyproject.toml` to copy to your new project?
 See the [accompanying gist](https://gist.github.com/devsjc/86b896611d780e3e3c937b9c48682f31)!*

-Background: Why use pyproject at all?
+Background: Why do we need pyproject?
 =====================================

 Let's get the elephant in the room out of the way first, because I know what some of you are thinking: Isn't pyproject.toml the [poetry](https://python-poetry.org/) configuration file?
 Well, yes it is, but you might not know that it's actually a general python project configuration file that works with many build frontends and backends[[1]](https://packaging.python.org/en/latest/tutorials/packaging-projects/#choosing-a-build-backend), poetry being one such frontend example.
 So this blog won't be talking about poetry at all.
 In fact, in favour of creating the most ubiquitous, understandable, and portable python project setup possible, I'll be explaining how to use pyproject with the most widely used build frontend - `pip` - and backend - `setuptools`[[2]](https://drive.google.com/file/d/1U5d5SiXLVkzDpS0i1dJIA4Hu5Qg704T9/view).